c1b3rt00lk1t/press-uploader-prototype/Readme.md

 # Document Tag Manager & Uploader

-### Description

-PWA · JAVASCRIPT · REACT · FIREBASE · CYPRESS
-Backend PWA to classify pdf documents with tags and upload them in order to be accessed form across an organization.

 ### Available demo online

-A working version of the app can be found <a href="https://press-uploader-demo.web.app/" target="_blank">here</a>.
+A working version of the desktop app can be found <a href="https://press-uploader-demo.web.app/" target="_blank">here</a>.

 ### Basic usage